This article reproduces the volatility-forecasting application of Li,

 #> │ ARFIMA -0.0088 0.0057 No │

-is rejected here even though it survives in 22 of the 28 stocks in the
+ARFIMA is rejected here even though it survives in 22 of the 28

 Takeaway

 Unconditional MSE rankings hide which model is uniformly best across volatility regimes.
-LLQ’s central empirical message — HARQ and ARFIMA cannot be ruled out as conditionally most superior on volatility forecasting — is reproduced at three levels: the JNJ figures (one-vs-one and one-vs-all CSPA), the 28-stock count table, and the SP500 CSMS.
+The central empirical message in LLQ, that HARQ and ARFIMA cannot be ruled out as conditionally most-superior on volatility forecasting, is reproduced here at three levels: the JNJ figures (one-vs-one and one-vs-all CSPA), the 28-stock count table, and the SP500 CSMS.

 References